ErpNetDocs/tech/advanced/calculated-attributes/scripting/index.md

 If the script returns `null` or returns nothing (`undefined`), the calculated attribute value is `null`.

 > [!IMPORTANT]
+> Calculated attributes appear in lists, forms, and reports.
+> JavaScript makes it easy to do expensive work, so restraint is required:
+>
+> - Keep queries narrow
+> - Limit fetched records when possible
+> - Avoid unnecessary loops
+>
-> Use JavaScript calculated attributes with care.
+> Used responsibly, scripted calculated attributes remain fast and readable.
-> A script can easily query large datasets (or run many queries), which results in heavy processing during evaluation and may noticeably degrade performance for lists, forms, and reports where the attribute is shown.

 ## Example: New customer check (exactly one released sales order)